ashulga25/ml-zoomcamp-homework-2025/01-intro/intro_notes.md

   assert u.shape[0] = v.shape[0]

   u.shape[0] - is the size of array, the [0] element is array size.
-  That's why we need to make sure vestora have the same size.
+  That's why we need to make sure vestors have the same size.

   n = u.shape[o]
   results = 0.0